gibsonpp/GR-sslcm-data/README.md

 ### Description

+**Data access date:** 2023-09-03

-This data set describes *abundance* (number released) and *survival* (from the time of release to arrival at Lower Granite Dam) for hatchery-origin juvenile fish released into the Catherine Creek, Lostine, and Upper Grande Ronde populations.
-(There is no hatchery supplementation in the Minam population.)
-Fish are raised at the hatchery and released typically in the spring as age-2 smolt, at which point most fish immediately begin their migration out to the ocean.
-In rare instances some of the hatchery fish for a given population and brood year are released earlier, as age-1 parr during the fall, and in this situation the fish will overwinter in freshwater before migrating out to the ocean in the spring.
+This data set describes *abundance* (number released) and *survival* (from the time of release to arrival at Lower Granite Dam) for hatchery-origin Chinook salmon smolts released into the CAT, LOS, and UGR populations.
+There is no hatchery supplementation in the MIN population.
+Fish are raised at Lookingglass Fish Hatchery and released in the spring as age-2 smolt.
+In rare instances some juvenile hatchery fish are released earlier, as age-1 parr during the fall.
+In this situation the parr will overwinter in freshwater before emigrating to the ocean in the spring.

-The number of hatchery fish released into each population each year is measured at the hatchery (based on estimates of fish per pound), and in the model we assumed that these numbers are known without error.
+The number of hatchery fish released into each population each year is determined at the time of release.
+In the GR-LCM we assumed that these numbers are known without error.

-Survival to Lower Granite Dam is based on detections of PIT-tagged fish at mainstem dams; the survival point estimate is calculated using a Cormack-Jolly-Seber model, with all detections at mainstem dams below Lower Granite pooled into a second survival interval.
+Survival to Lower Granite Dam is based on detections of PIT-tagged fish at mainstem dams; the survival point estimate is calculated using a Cormack-Jolly-Seber model, with all detections at mainstem dams below Lower Granite Dam pooled into a second survival interval.
 Confidence intervals are calculated based on profile likelihood.
-The existing survival estimates for hatchery-origin juveniles are calculated separately for each hatchery raceway (in a given brood year each population at the hatchery is distributed among ~4 different raceways);
-different raceways may have different release dates or, in the earlier years of hatchery operations, contain fish from different hatchery programs (i.e., fish from the captive broodstock program vs. fish from the conventional program).
-In order to generate a single point estimate of survival for each population and brood year for use in the GR-LCM, we calculated an average of the per-raceway survival estimates, weighted by the number of fish released from each raceway.
+The existing survival estimates for hatchery-origin juveniles are calculated separately for each hatchery raceway.
+Each year, juveniles from three different stocks are reared in separate raceways: CAT juveniles are typically reared in two raceways, LOS juveniles in four raceways, and UGR juveniles in four raceways.
+To generate a single point estimate of survival for each population and brood year, we calculated an average of the per-raceway survival estimates, weighted by the number of fish released from each raceway.

 **Years of data:** 24 (brood years 1997-2020)